ineiti/fledger/WIP.md

     - make test/fledger-node work again
 - CLEANUP:
   - npm audit in flbrowser - 'npm audit --fix' breaks things
+  - add `build` and `test` to main `Makefile` instead of only having it in the github-workflow
+  - make all tests pass again
 - send regular `NodeStat`s to the signalling-server
+- a change in the version of the signalling server should stop `fledger` and `flbrowser`
 - Create usable crates for a signalling server and webrtc clients
   - add minimal documentation to crates
   - Publish fledger crates in crates.io

 ## Current concrete goal

 ### Things to do

-- Cleanup
-  - correctly interpret old config data

 # Dates

-2022-05-2x:
+2022-05-29:
 - make github workflows pass
 - Update docker
+- correctly interpret old config data

 2022-05-24:
 - DISPLAY: flbrowser displays last ping as descending, but it should increase